by John Salt - Last Updated November 2022

 Vario are known worldwide for their premium & high end scale RC helicopter kits and mechanics for gas, electric, and turbine powering.

-They do however also offer pod and boom Benzin gas powered RC helicopters in several configurations, some of which that can be later adapted for their scale applications.
+They offer their Benzin gas powered RC helicopters in several configurations, some of which that can be later adapted for their scale applications.

 Miniature Aircraft, Bergen RC, and Vario Helicopter are currently the three most popular RC helicopter manufacturers that offer gas powered RC helicopter options; so sourcing parts is usually not an issue.